 During my 40s, 50s, and 60s I didn't notice much difference in my ability to run and my ability to recover from heavy runs.
 But, I began to notice differences in my 70s.
-Now, as an 80-year-old geezer I'm more sensitive to cold weather, and I need to wear more layers during the winter.
+Now, as an 82+ year-old geezer, I'm more sensitive to cold weather, and I need to wear more layers during the winter.
 When I was younger, I often ran in temperatures close to 0 (F).
 In fact, my PB for low temperature is -18 (F) and was made in Massachusetts when I was in my 40s.
 Now, I hesitate going out when temperatures are in the teens or below (notice that I said I "hesitate".
 I didn't say I don't go out).
-When I was younger, I didn't wear gloves until the temperature was below 15 (F), but now I wear gloves when the temperature goes below 40.
-I used to wear shorts until the temperature went below freezing, but, now, I switch to long pants when the temperature gets in the low 50s or high 40s (F).
+When I was younger, I didn't wear gloves until the temperature was below 15 (F), but now I wear gloves when the temperature goes below 50.
+I used to wear shorts until the temperature went below freezing, but, now, I switch to long pants when the temperature gets in the low 60s.

 Now that I'm older, my body doesn't handle stress as well as it used to, and I need more time to recover from a heavy run.
 The running literature recommends 48 hours between heavy runs.
 I'm finding out that 48 hours may not be enough time and that 72 hours would be better.
 I try to have two non-running days between my medium run and my long run, and I can tell that that extra day helps me prepare for the long run.

 I'm running significantly slower than I did when I was younger, and I have to allow more time for my body to adjust to increases in distance or pace.
-I used to run 7 minute miles, and I now run about 20 minute miles, and I walk much of the distance.
+I used to run 7 minute miles, and I now run about 30 minute miles, and I walk some of the distance.
 Also, I'm discovering that consistently getting enough sleep is more important now than it was in my younger years.
-Here is a great article on getting rest.

 Even though I'm slower and do fewer miles each week, I still have the enjoyment from running that I had during my younger years, and I still look forward to my runs.
 Because of my experience in running, I have more "wisdom" about my running, and I'm more content to use time as part of my training.
 I have no (well, almost no) desire to push, push, push to quickly reach faster and longer runs.
 I'm content to slowly increase my distance and my speed.